Analysis function count and percentage in column design controlled by combosdf

 When multiple levels, only those levels/values of the incoming variable will be considered.

-The df which provides the mapping of facets to produce cumulative counts for .N_col.
+The df which provides the mapping of column facets to produce cumulative counts for .N_col.

 A vector of facets (i.e., column headers), identifying headers for which no filtering of records should occur.
 That is, the numerator should contain cumulative counts.
 Generally, this will be used for a "Total" column, or something similar.